XEDGit/mstester_2022/README.md

 ## Troubleshooting
 If the script reports any error, make sure to use the flag '-exe path' or write as a normal argument the path to the tests file

+## Tests crowdsourcing
+The tests file is a crowdsourced collection of command to challenge your minishell, if you have some ideas about what to add feel free to create a pull request